bgachara/bgachara.github.io/posts/databases.md

 ## Data-Intensive Apps

 - Reliability
-  - Tolerating hardware and software faults and human arror
+  - Tolerating hardware and software faults and human error.

 - Scalability
   - Measuring load and performance, Latency percentiles and throughput

 - Maintainability
   - Operability, simplicity and evolvability

 - Fault vs Failure
   - Fault is when a particular system component deviates from its spec, whereas a failure is when the system as a whole stops providing required service to user.

 ## Anatomy of a DB.

 - Good to understand how best to optimize a server and even how to utilize its features.
-- Essential when modifying or extending its features
+Essential when modifying or extending its features.

 ## Structure

 - Client Apps
   - Database connectors.
-    - based on Open Database Connectivity model.
-    - include client access, API, db driver
+    - based on Open Database Connectivity model, include client access, API, db driver

 - Query Interface
   - i.e SQL

 - Query Processing
   - query shipping
   - logical vs physical models of database design